Isabry/gatekeeper/README.md

 # admin-laravel
 This is a Laravel 4 Starter Site and it will help you getting started with Laravel 4 and Sentry 2.

+THIS PROJECT IS NOT MAINTAINED ANYMORE, PLEASE REFER TO LARADMIN (Isabry/laradmin)

 ### Installation
 To do